macs3-project/MACS/README.md

 	3) More comprehensive test.sh script to check consistency of results from Python2 version and Python3 version.

+	4) Simplify setup.py script since the newest version transparently supports cython.
+And when cython is not installed by user, setup.py can still compile using only C codes.

-	4) Fix Signal.pyx to use np.array instead of np.mat.
+	5) Fix Signal.pyx to use np.array instead of np.mat.

 ### 2.1.4
 	* Features added